hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 <br />
 Code: [https://github.com/hbz/skohub-editor](https://github.com/hbz/skohub-editor)
 <br />
-The editor will run in the browser and enable ergonomic structured description of educational resources.
+The editor will run in the browser and enable structured description of educational resources published anywhere on the web.
 It includes validation of the entered content for each field and lookup of controlled values via the API provided by skohub-ssg.

 **skohub-deck: Browser-based subscription to subjects**
 <br />